 Wrist blood pressure monitors: Are they accurate?

-It's common for blood pressure readings taken at home on any type of monitor to be different from those taken at your doctor's office.
-If you have a wrist blood pressure monitor, it's a good idea to take your monitor to a doctor's appointment.
-Your doctor can then check your blood pressure with both a standard upper arm monitor and a wrist monitor in the correct position in the same arm to check your wrist blood pressure monitor's accuracy.
+It's common for blood pressure readings taken at home on any type of monitor to be different from those taken at a health care provider's office.
+If you have a wrist blood pressure monitor, take the device to your provider's office.
+Your provider can compare the blood pressure in your arm and wrist to make sure your device is working well.